Do I need planning permission for a swimming pool?

 Do you need planning permission to dig a swimming pool?

-For those curious to know if they need swimming pool planning permission when they’re digging the pool itself,
+For those curious to know if they need swimming pool planning permission when they’re digging the pool itself, there are factors to keep in mind.

 For example, zoning regulations should be considered; every area has a specific set of rules relating to land use.